-“Last night we saved 5000 tons of apples with this method throughout the Valtellina,” he says Jacopo Fontaneto, of the local branch of the agricultural organization Coldiretti.
+"Last night we saved 5000 tons of apples with this method throughout the Valtellina," he says Jacob Fontaneto, of the local branch of the agricultural organization Coldiretti.

 At first glance it seems counterintuitive to freeze apple trees to protect them from a sudden drop in temperatures.
 But this is what happened just this week, given the crazy weather that led to a sudden drop of even 15 degrees compared to the seasonal averages.

 "It's simple: we use the existing irrigation system to irrigate the plants when temperatures drop to freezing.
 The ice that forms around the apple trees provides thermal insulation," Fontaneto told Associated France Press.

 It allows to keep that temperature unchanged.
 Otherwise, it would drop to minus three or minus four degrees Celsius overnight, destroying the flowers (and therefore the fruit).

 A few days earlier the averages were higher than the seasonal ones in an early spring, and now a sharp drop.
 A climate that, in spite of the cold moments, has totally gone mad (think of the dangers brought by the changes that gulf stream is undergoing).